macgo-player/bluray-player/README.md

-# Mac Blu-ray Player
+# Macgo Blu-ray Player

-Mac Blu-ray Player can be download at: https://macblurayplayer.com/
+Macgo Blu-ray Player can be download at: https://macblurayplayer.com/
+A special version is also avaliable on [Mac App Store](https://itunes.apple.com/us/app/macgo-blu-ray-player/id1321354161?ls=1&mt=12).

 This repository is used only for Github's [wiki] and [issue tracking].